thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ## Widget Types export/import

-You can export a specific type of widget from a widget bundle in JSON format, and import it in the same or different ThingsBoard format.
+You can export a specific type of widget from a widget bundle in JSON format, and import it in the same or different ThingsBoard instance.

 #### Widget Type export